idelchi/go-encryptor/README.md

 ## Directives for Line-by-Line Encryption

-When using `--mode lines`, gocry processes only the lines that contain specific directives:
+When using `--mode line`, `gocry` processes only the lines that contain specific directives:

 - To encrypt a line, append `### DIRECTIVE: ENCRYPT` to the line.
 - To decrypt a line, it should start with `### DIRECTIVE: DECRYPT:` followed by the encrypted content.

+The directives themselves can be customized using the `--directives.encrypt` and `--directives.decrypt` flags.

 ### Example Input File (input.txt):